What is a Dual Diagnosis Treatment Center?

 Dual diagnosis treatment centers address your mental health issues in tandem with your substance abuse issues.
 An effective treatment plan incorporates all aspects of who you are and is tailored based on your specific needs.
 Addressing the root cause of your addiction can improve your odds of a lasting recovery.
 Therefore, any mental health disorders must be addressed in tandem with your substance use disorder.

-Finding The Best Dual Diagnosis Treatment Centers
+Dual Diagnosis Treatment Centers Near Me

 At AAC, our goal is to help people access treatment.
 That means providing resources for people to find treatment even if one of our facilities is not the best fit.
 AAC can help connect people at any point in their recovery journey, whether that is during detox or at a later phase of the process.
 We operate a confidential 24/7 helpline that is dedicated to helping others access treatment.